fear724/vercel-redis-stream-to-stream/README.md

 ## API Endpoints

-- `/`: Home page
-- `/about`: About page
-- `/api-data`: Sample JSON API
 - `/healthz`: Health check
-- `/redis-stream`: Read from Redis stream (GET, query params: `stream`, `lastId`)
-- `/api/consumer`: Manual trigger for the consumer (GET)
+- `/api/consumer`: Manual trigger for the consumer (GET) for crone job

 ## Consumer

-The Redis stream consumer runs automatically every 5 minutes via Vercel cron.
+The Redis stream consumer runs automatically every 1 hour via Vercel cron.
 It processes pending messages in the consumer group and acknowledges them.

 You can also manually trigger the consumer by visiting `/api/consumer`.